Omega-Femdom-Bot/documentation/docs/Comands/Femdom.md

 `Moderate Members Permission` is Required to use `/reset` command.
 :::
 ### Safeword
-Use the safeword command to let members know that you are not comfortable with what's going on, and acts as a full red light. **Do use it wisely**.
+Use the safeword command to let members know that you are not comfortable with what's going on, and acts as a full red light. **Use it wisely**.
 :::important syntax
 `/safeword`
 :::
-:::warning using `/safeword` will not remove restrictions it is just to let server member and admins know that you are not comfortable with the situation.
+:::warning Using `/safeword` will not remove restrictions, it is just to let server members and admins know that you are not comfortable with the situation.
 :::